Dropshipping vs 3PL: What is Right for Your Business?

 - Simplified logistics help business owners concentrate on creating more impactful business outcomes.

 - Scalability and flexible service options to help manage the business and better maintain customer satisfaction.

 - Less expensive shipping with the ability of 3PL partners to manage labour and transportation.

 - Faster delivery to improve customer satisfaction and generate recurring sales.

-- Inventory is stored and managed at fulfillment centres, freeing up the need for additional storage space and inventory management in-house.
+- Inventory is stored and managed at fulfillment centers, freeing up the need for additional storage space and inventory management in-house.

-- Greater connectivity with fulfillment centres being available in multiple locations.
-This helps improve efficiency, costs and provides a quicker order delivery.
+- Greater connectivity with fulfillment centers being available in multiple locations.
+This helps improve efficiency, and costs and provides quicker order delivery.

 Cons of 3PL Fulfillment

 - Inventory delivery is the business’s responsibility.
-Third-party logistics partners will not be responsible for replenishing stocks without the business owner having them ready to be inventoried at the fulfillment centre.
+Third-party logistics partners will not be responsible for replenishing stocks without the business owner having them ready to be inventoried at the fulfillment center.

-- Requires upfront investment to pay for the 3PL services like ecommerce eCommerce warehousing and distribution.
+- Requires upfront investment to pay for the 3PL services like eCommerce warehousing and 3PL distribution.